Don Ed Hardy

-Don Ed Hardy (born 1945) is an American tattoo artist known for his tattoos, strong influence on the development of modern tattoo styles, and his eponymous apparel and accessories brand.
+Don Ed Hardy (born 1945) is an American tattoo artist known for his tattoos, strong influence on the development of modern tattoo styles, and his eponymous brand.

 Early life

 Hardy was born on January 5, 1945, in Des Moines, Iowa.
 He grew up in Corona del Mar, in Newport Beach, California.
 As a preteen a young Ed Hardy was interested in tattoos: one of his friends' fathers had Army tattoos, and it intrigued him so much that he took pens and colored pencils to draw on other neighborhood kids.
+He spent time observing tattoo artists, including Bert Grimm, on the Pike in Long Beach.
 Hardy also credits his mother, who supported his work and encouraged him to follow his passions.

 Hardy had his first art exhibit at the Laguna Beach Art Festival after graduating from high school.
 He attended the San Francisco Art Institute and graduated with a Bachelor of Fine Arts in printmaking.
 While there, Hardy learned drawing from Joan Brown, etching from Gordon Cook, and sculpting from Manuel Neri.
 He was later offered a full scholarship and graduate position for a Master of Fine Arts program at Yale.
 He declined and instead pursued his interest in tattoos.

 Career

 Hardy was mentored by several famous and prolific tattoo artists, including Samuel Steward (also known by his nickname “Professor” Phil Sparrow), a former college professor.
 As a child, Hardy had copied Steward's designs.
 Steward showed Hardy a book of Japanese tattoos.
 Hardy, who had already been interested in Japanese history, culture and woodblock prints, had an epiphany; he described it as being struck by “lightning.”

 After Hardy finished his apprenticeship with Steward, he studied with the tattoo artists Zeke Owen in Seattle and Doc Webb in San Diego.

 Eventually Hardy formed a relationship with one of the pioneers of modern tattoo culture, Sailor Jerry Collins, who had a major impact on Hardy's work.
 He met with and began a long correspondence with Sailor Jerry, which paved the way for an introduction into a world previously closed off to outsiders.
 Through Jerry’s connections, Hardy began an association, in 1973, with the classical tattoo master Horihide.
 Hardy studied and tattooed in Japan off and on through the '70s and '80s.
-According to Hardy, his clientele at the time included bikers and Yakuza members.
+According to Hardy, his clientele at the time included Yakuza members.
 Hardy soon became recognized for being the main influence and driver in incorporating Japanese tattoo aesthetics and techniques into American styles of work.